eg is an OBIE award winning actor, producer, and writer raised and based in New York City, where she lives with her husband and two kids.

-eg is an OBIE award winning actress with many years experience performing in new plays in New York.
-She grew up in Manhattan, went to Brown University, and earned an MFA in Acting at UC San Diego.
-Right after school, she worked regionally at La Jolla Playhouse, Utah Shakespearean Festival, and the Guthrie, where she was privileged to be directed by Garland Wright, James Lapine, and Les Waters.
-In New York, Meg has originated roles in plays by Adam Bock, Ann Marie Healy, Ethan Lipton, Gina Gionfriddo, and Chiori Miyagawa, and worked with notable directors Pam MacKinnon, Ken Rus Schmoll, David Herskovits, Trip Cullman, Drew Barr, and Alice Reagan.
+Her love of new plays was fostered at Brown University (thank you Paula Vogel!), and in grad school at UC San Diego.
+Regionally she's been honored to be directed by Garland Wright (The Guthrie), James Lapine (La Jolla Playhouse), and Les Waters (Mandel Weiss Forum).
+In New York, Meg originated roles in plays by Adam Bock, Ann Marie Healy, Ethan Lipton, Gina Gionfriddo, and Chiori Miyagawa, and worked with notable directors Pam MacKinnon, Ken Rus Schmoll, David Herskovits, and Trip Cullman.

-In 2006, Meg won an OBIE for her performance in Rinne Groff's What Then, directed by Hal Brooks.
+Meg won an OBIE for her performance in Rinne Groff's What Then, directed by Hal Brooks.
 In presenting the award, Oscar Eustis, artistic director of The Public Theater, said she "awaken[ed] the judges to her graceful, luminous performance."

 Meg co-founded the critically acclaimed theater company Clubbed Thumb, and served as co-artistic director for 13 years.
 In 2009, Meg moved on from Clubbed Thumb in order to act full time.
 She is a member of the artist collective Five on a Match.